airmast/airmast.github.io/src/pages/camadapter/2-software/4-webapp.rst

 Change Zenmuse Model
 --------------------

-When started the application automatically detects connected gimbal and opens correspondent page.
-But gimbal model may be overriden manually in **Application** section.
+When started the application automatically detects connected gimbal and opens the correspondent page.
+But gimbal model may be overridden manually in the **Application** section.

 .. figure:: /img/camadapter/software/zenmuse-model.svg
    :width: 85%